Kick (2014 film): Reception

 Kick generally received mixed to positive reviews.Taran Adarsh of Bollywood Hungama gave the film 4.5 stars and predicted that it would become a blockbuster.
 Sarita Tanvar from DNA gave the movie 4 stars and called it "a non-stop entertainment and Salman Khan at his best."
 Saurabh Dwivedi from India Today also gave the film 4 stars and stated, "This film will rule over everybody's hearts and minds.
 The film is replete with all things about Salman, and it's a complete paisa vasool watch.
 It's a masala offering for families, students, kids, and everyone in between."
 Times of India also gave a positive review and rated it with 3.5 stars.
 They stated "Kick is Bollywood biryani, a masala movie spiced with the superstardom of Salman Khan, garnished by charming Jacqueline, smouldered over the wry talent of Randeep Hooda.
 Kick is not for lovers of fine filmi foie gras, but for those who want a hearty Eid banquet to enjoy".
 Subhash K. Jha gave 4 out of 5 stars and said "Nadiadwala ensures there are enough tailor-made sequences to accentuate Salman's super-heroic persona".

 Raja Sen of Rediff gave it 3 out of 5 stars and stated that "Kick is Salman's best film in a decade".
 Aparna Mudi of Zee News gave it 3 out of 5 stars and stated, "The movie is exactly what it promises – a larger than life Salman Khan movie which the director knows will go down well with his massive fan following".
-Mohar Basu of Koimoi gave 3 stars out of 5 and said that "Kick is no Ek Tha Tiger but it is an effectively enjoyable film that crackles enough to gives us bang for our buck!".

 Rachit Gupta from Filmfare gave the movie 3 out of 5 and called it "a brainless romp".
 Shubha Shetty Saha from Mid-Day gave the movie 2 out of 5 and called it "a bizarre movie".
 Anupama Chopra from Hindustan Times gave the movie 2.5 out of 5 and called it "an outrageously silly film".
 Rajeev Masand from CNN-IBN gave the movie 2.5 out of 5 and said "it doesn't make much sense".
 Rahul Desai from Mumbai Mirror gave the movie 2 out of 5 and called it "harebrained, patronizing and regressive at most points".
 Suhani Singh from India Today gave the movie 1.5 out of 5 and called it "unimaginative and unoriginal".
 Saibal Chatterjee from NDTV gave the movie 2 out of 5 and said "it provides a kick only sporadically".
 Shubhra Gupta from The Indian Express gave the movie 2 out of 5 and called it "unjhelable".